-We are all aware of the exponential growth of buildings both residential and commercial construction in Dubai and throughoutcivildefenseinspection the Emirates.
+We are all aware of the exponential growth of buildings both residential and commercial construction in Dubai and throughout the Emirates.
 However, growth on this scale has not been without a steep learning curve that has forged Dubai into one of the leading and strictest countries for construction regulations.
 The two major municipality inspections are regularly exercised in Dubai in every newly completed building.

 For a quality engineer working in this environment, you will have honed your skills with continuous documentation checks and keeping updated with amendments.